mano-at-sdsc/published-documentation/C2M2-Table-Summary.md

-- All tables in this summary must be submitted simultaneously (and with the [master C2M2_datapackage JSON file](https://osf.io/e5tc2/)) to create a valid datapackage
+- All tables in this summary must be submitted simultaneously (and with the [master C2M2 datapackage JSON Schema file](https://osf.io/vzgx9/)) to create a valid datapackage
-- Unused tables should be submitted with only the header row populated
+- Empty (unused) tables should be submitted with only the header row filled in
-- Table names must exactly match the list below (and JSON specification)
+- Table (TSV) filenames must exactly match those listed below (and in the JSON Schema file)
-- Table headers must exactly match the headers listed in that table (and JSON specification)
+- Table column headers must exactly match those listed below (and in the JSON Schema file)
-- Table columns must appear in the order listed in that table (and JSON specification)
+- Table columns must appear in the order listed here (and in the JSON Schema file)
-- Tables must not contain empty rows between populated rows
+- Table (TSV) files must not contain any empty rows or extra lines
-- Tables must not have empty trailing rows
+- Every TSV file should end with the final row of table data, terminated by a newline

 Table (click for detailed information)|Requirement for Submission|Table Features
 -----------| -----------| -------------